ULH-WebDevelopment/WebWorkerDemo/README.md

 // ...

-Sending the data with an unique id to the worker so it can start working
+Sending the data with an unique id to the worker so it can start working.
+The last parameter (`[view.buffer]`) is the reference of the array included in the `data` attribute that will be transferred to the worker.

 ```javascript
 var data = {